ChickenProp/chickenprop.github.com/drafts/book-review-the-iliad.md

 I listened to the audiobook of the Iliad because I happened to know that it was originally listened-to, not read, so it seemed closer to the intended experience.
 But in hindsight, I can't get the intended experience and I shouldn't have tried.

 I think to get the most out of the Iliad, I should have read it along with copious historical notes, and deliberately treated it as "learning about ancient Greece" at least as much as "reading a fun story".

+*Originally submitted to the [ACX book review contest 2024](https://www.astralcodexten.com/p/book-review-contest-rules-2024); not a finalist.
+Thanks to Linda Linsefors and Janice Roeloffs for comments.*